Decipher/wysiwyg_fields/README.txt

 - Recursive Node references = infinite loop.
 - Error message on non-multi insert doesn't work properly.
 - Formatters that use drupal_add_js() or drupal_add_css() don't don't render correctly in the Wysiwyg, nor in Node view when with filter caching.
-- jQuery 1.6:
-  - Overflow is hidden, should scroll or Dialog should grow.
-  - Firefox - Form elements unclickable.
-- Firefox issues:
-  - Images and DIVs are resizable.
-- Rubik theme:
-  - Description tooltip causes scrolling in dialog.
-- Chameleon and Marvin theme:
-  - jQuery UI 1.7 Dialog conflict.